defconfurs/telegram/rules.md

 If you enjoy our community, we encourage you to stick around and keep sharing.

 There are several topics that are creating the bulk of the negative feels.
 The following topics are not banned.
-We would appreciate your _consideration and sensitivity_ for our larger community when discussing the following**:**
+We would appreciate your _consideration and sensitivity_ for our larger community when discussing the following:

-Covid-19 / Coronavirus
+* Covid-19 / Coronavirus

-political figures / elections
+* political figures / elections

-religion
+* religion

-government action / laws
+* government action / laws

-depression
+* depression

-death / suicide / suicide jokes
+* death / suicide / suicide jokes

-“Everyone is stupid” points of view
+* “Everyone is stupid” points of view

 ****